netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ## General Txid Principles

-All servers implementing a txid mechanism MUST maintain a txid meta data value for each configuration datastore supported by the server.
+All servers implementing a txid mechanism MUST maintain a top level txid meta data value for each configuration datastore supported by the server.
 Txid mechanism implementations MAY also maintain txid meta data values for nodes deeper in the YANG data tree.
 The nodes for which the server maintains txids are collectively referred to as the "versioned nodes".

 The server returning txid values for the versioned nodes MUST ensure the txid values are changed every time there has